 Regarding Iran, the director of the Future of Iran Initiative, Barbara Slavin commented, “Climate change is clearly a major threat to the entire world, but it is also a convenient political excuse for people that do not want to address their own mismanagement of resources.”

 In some ways, Iran is ahead of the region because of greater environmental consciousness.
-Madani said the drying up of water sources such as Lake Urmia was a “turning point.”
-There are now 850 registered environmental NGOs in Iran but their work is hampered by politicization and securitization of the issue, he said.
+Madani suggested that the drying up of water sources such as Lake Urmia in Iran’s northwest, was a “turning point.”
+There are now 850 registered environmental NGOs in Iran, but their work is hampered by politicization and securitization of the issue, he said.
 Iranians, particularly women, “are very active in the environmental space but people don’t know what will get them into trouble.”
 A number of environmentalists are in jail and the head of a prominent NGO, Kavous Seyed-Emami, died in prison last year under suspicious circumstances.

 In the past, the US and Iran had a robust program of academic exchanges on issues such as water management, but such programs were halted after the Trump administration came into office.
 While there is talk of reviving such programs, it would be difficult in the current tense environment following US withdrawal from the Iran nuclear deal.

 Werrell suggested that one answer might be “data diplomacy,” sharing information from improved technology such as the ability to measure ground water levels from satellites in space, to help countries better manage limited resources.

 Gleick cited other advances such as the ability to grow more food with less water, storm water capture, and waste water treatment and reuse which could help alleviate the stresses of so-called ‘peak water,’ a condition in which the supplies of fresh water are not replenished at the rate they are consumed.
 Gleick also spoke of “green financing” to support bottom-up ventures to help vulnerable countries deal with environmental challenges.